Elghandour-eng/Supervised_ML_Model/Classification/README.md

 ## `SVM`
 `Support Vector Machines (SVMs)` are a powerful class of machine learning algorithms used for classification and regression analysis.

+## `Random Forest`
+`Random Forest` are a powerful class of machine learning algorithms used for classification and regression analysis.

 # Getting Started <br>
 To use the implementations provided in this repository,you will need to have Python 3 installed on your machine,<br> along with several Python packages, such as NumPy, Pandas, and Scikit-learn.<br> You can install these packages using pip or conda, depending on your preference.